MicrosoftDocs/visualstudio-docs.pl-pl/docs/ide/reference/watch-command.md

 ## <a name="arguments"></a>Argumenty

 `index`\
-Wymagane.
+Wymagany.
 Numer wystąpienia okna Czujka.

 ## <a name="remarks"></a>Uwagi

-Wartość `index` musi być liczbą całkowitą.
+@No__t_0 musi być liczbą całkowitą.
 Prawidłowe wartości to 1, 2, 3 lub 4.

 ## <a name="example"></a>Przykład